gauravbyte/gauravbyte/README.md

 💼 Currently working as a **Software Engineer at Hero MotoCorp**, Bangalore 🔍 Done Internship in GenAI in GE Healthcare Worked on Radiology images and reports 🚀 Passionate about building scalable backend systems and solving complex problems
-📈 Actively preparing for roles in product-based companies (MAANG & more)

 ## 🧠 Tech Stack
 - **Languages**: Java, C++, Python